Swann Animal Clinic Resources

 If your cat needs to go to the veterinarian right away and is not yet accustomed to the carrier, the following may help:

-Coming Home – Keeping the Peace in a Mult-Cat Household
+Coming Home – Keeping the Peace in a Multi-Cat Household

 Cats are very sensitive to smells, and unfamiliar smells can result in one cat no longer recognizing another.
 Aggressive behavior can occur when one cat senses another as a stranger.
 These suggestions can help avoid problems between cats following a veterinary visit: